RaghavaBandaru/RaghavaBandaru/README.md

 <h1 align="left">Hi 👋, I'm RaghavaBandaru</h1>
 <h3 align="Left">I am an IT professional with a year of experience, specializing in cloud computing, DevOps, and Python.
-Currently, I am working at Rise n Shine Technologies, where I am engaged in diverse projects utilizing AWS services, Python development, and containerization technologies.</h3>
+Currently, I am engaged in diverse projects utilizing AWS services, Python development, and containerization technologies.</h3>